 Yes, you can receive the alumni bursary twice.
 For each new programme of study you apply for you will need to reapply for the bursary, as different staff will be responsible for processing the admissions for the courses and the responsibility is on you to provide this information.

 What if I leave part way through my studies, will the bursary be repayable?

 It has been agreed that the alumni bursary will not require repaying if you leave part way through your studies; it will be assessed pro-rata, to coincide with the procedure for calculating outstanding tuition fees.

 Why am I not eligible to receive the bursary if I am sponsored by a third party?

 This bursary is aimed at recognising the relationship we have with individual alumni and supporting self-financing students to undertake further study at Leeds.

-Browse our scholarships database to see other scholarships and bursaries that may be available for postgraduate study.
+Browse our Masters scholarship directory to see other scholarships and bursaries that may be available for postgraduate study.
 Two sports scholarships programmes are also available to support elite athletes as they combine academic and sporting excellence during their time at the University.